 Saratoga Union School District offers academic summer school for students in Incoming 1st-9th Grades.
 These classes are offered to a limited number of students on an invitation-only basis.
 Students must be recommended by their classroom teacher(s) in order to be invited to this program.
 Invitations are usually sent to families in March/April and participating families must agree to miss no more than 2 days of class.
 The academic summer school program is offered at no-cost, and there is usually a waiting list.

-Students must be recommended by their classroom teacher and/or math teacher in order to participate in the program.
-Academic classes are capped at no more than 15 students to allow for small group and 1-1 instruction with a credentialed teacher and high school teaching assistants.
+Academic summer school classes are capped at approximately 15 students (8-10 students for Incoming 1st Grade classes) to allow for small group and 1-to-1 instruction with a credentialed teacher and high school teaching assistants.

-• 2016 Academic Summer School Overview for Parents
+Parent Information Meeting Slides: 2018 Academic Summer School Overview for Parents (5.30.18)

 Students who may benefit from extra support during the summer are recommended to the program by their teacher(s).
 Special Education Summer School is offered to students who qualify at no cost.